b13/container/README.md

         </f:format.raw>
     </f:for>

-with explicite colPos defined use children<Left|Right> analog
+with explicit colPos defined use '{children<Left|Right>}' as set in the example above

 ## Concepts
 - Complete Registration is done with one PHP call to TCA Registry